 Can You Freeze Sour Cream?

-Feel free to try out freezing sour cream and using it in some of your dishes and see how it works.
-If it does, then great, if not, then you can try other recipes, or simply not freeze the product at all.
-At least you will know for sure.
+Try freezing sour cream and using it in a dish or two and see how it goes.
+If it does, great; if not, try other recipes or simply don’t freeze the product at all.

 How to Freeze Sour Cream

 Since you most likely need only a small amount of the product at a time, it’s probably best to freeze it in an ice cube tray or a muffin tin.